A New Beginning (speech): Pre-speech

-On 3 June, Al-Qaeda released a video in which Osama Bin Laden strongly criticized Obama's foreign policy in the Middle East.
-He said that Barack Obama "has followed the steps of his predecessor in antagonising Muslims ... and laying the foundation for long wars".
+On 3 June, Al-Qaeda released a video in which Osama bin Laden strongly criticized Obama's foreign policy in the Middle East.
+He said that Obama "has followed the steps of his predecessor in antagonising Muslims ... and laying the foundation for long wars".
 He also added that "Obama and his administration have sowed new seeds of hatred against America."
-One day before, a video of Al-Qaeda number two Ayman al-Zawahiri was posted to extremist websites, in which the leader criticized Obama's policy, declaring "his bloody messages were received and are still being received by Muslims, and they will not be concealed by public relations campaigns or by farcical visits or elegant words."
+One day before, a video of Al-Qaeda number two Ayman al-Zawahiri was posted to extremist websites, in which al-Zawahiri criticized Obama's policy, declaring "his bloody messages were received and are still being received by Muslims, and they will not be concealed by public relations campaigns or by farcical visits or elegant words."

-President Obama was also criticized by Ayatollah Ali Khamenei, who delivered a speech to mark the 20th anniversary of the death of Ayatollah Ruhollah Khomeini a few hours before Barack Obama's speech.
-Ayatollah Khamenei commented on the pending U.S. President's speech declaring: "The nations of this part of the world ... deeply hate America.
+President Obama was also criticized by Ayatollah Ali Khamenei, who delivered a speech to mark the 20th anniversary of the death of Ayatollah Ruhollah Khomeini a few hours before Obama's speech.
+Khamenei commented on the pending speech declaring: "The nations of this part of the world ... deeply hate America.
 Even if they give sweet and beautiful [speeches] to the Muslim nation that will not create change.
 Action is needed."